 Public speaking is a valuable skill that can boost your confidence, enhance your communication abilities, and open doors to various opportunities.
-While working with a speaking coach can provide personalized guidance, not everyone has the means to afford such services.
+While working with public speaking training can provide personalized guidance, not everyone has the means to afford such services.
 Fortunately, there are numerous free resources available that can help you develop your public speaking skills independently.
 In this article, we will explore practical strategies and techniques to learn public speaking for free, emphasizing the power of self-guided practice.

 - Embrace Online Resources: The internet is a treasure trove of free resources to enhance your public speaking skills.
 Platforms like TED Talks, Toastmasters International, and Coursera offer online courses, instructional videos, and informative articles.
 TED Talks, in particular, features influential speakers and speaking coaches who exemplify effective public speaking.
 Watch their talks, pay attention to their delivery, and study their body language.
 Toastmasters International provides a wealth of educational materials, speech evaluation guides, and public speaking manuals.
 Coursera offers free or low-cost public speaking courses taught by experienced instructors.
 These resources allow you to learn from the best, understand different speaking styles, and gain inspiration to craft your own unique approach.

 - Leverage YouTube Tutorials: YouTube has emerged as a go-to platform for tutorials on various subjects, including public speaking.
 Many experienced speaker coaches and trainers share their knowledge and insights through engaging videos.
 Look for channels such as "Toastmasters International," "Dan Lok," "TED-Ed," or "Presentation Guru."
 These channels provide practical tips, techniques, and strategies to enhance your speaking skills.
-From mastering body language to crafting persuasive speeches, you can find a diverse range of content that caters to different aspects of public speaking.
-Take advantage of these free resources and apply the learnings to your own practice sessions.
+From mastering body language to crafting persuasive speeches, you can find diverse content that caters to different aspects of public speaking.
+Take advantage of these free resources and apply the learnings to your practice sessions.

 - Podcasts for Learning: Podcasts have gained popularity as a convenient medium for learning on the go.
 Several podcasts focus specifically on public speaking and communication skills.
 "The Speaker Lab Podcast," hosted by Grant Baldwin, offers interviews with successful speaker coaches to improve your speaking business.
 "The Public Speaker," hosted by Lisa B. Marshall, covers various topics related to effective communication.
 "The Toastmasters Podcast" features discussions with accomplished Toastmasters members and provides insights into their journeys.
-Listening to these podcasts allows you to learn from experienced speakers, gain valuable insights, and stay motivated on your public speaking journey.
+Listening to these podcasts allows you to learn from experienced speakers speak extemporaneously, gain valuable insights, and stay motivated on your public speaking journey.

-- Emulate Skilled Speaker coaches or Public Speakers: Observing skilled speaker coaches or speakers can be a powerful learning tool.
+- Emulate Skilled Speaker Coaches or Public Speakers: Observing skilled speaker coaches or speakers can be a powerful learning tool.
 Study renowned public speakers like Martin Luther King Jr., Winston Churchill, or Barack Obama.
 Watch their speeches, analyze their delivery, and take note of their techniques.
 Observe their body language, vocal variety, and use of rhetorical devices.
 While you shouldn't imitate them directly, you can draw inspiration from their styles and incorporate elements that resonate with you into your own presentations.

 - Practice in Front of a Mirror: One of the simplest yet effective ways to improve your public speaking skills is to practice in front of a mirror.
 Stand tall, maintain eye contact with yourself, and pay attention to your facial expressions, body language, and gestures.
 Practice different speech techniques, such as pacing, pausing, and modulating your voice.
 Reflect on your delivery, identify areas for improvement, and make adjustments.
 Regular mirror practice builds confidence, helps you become aware of your non-verbal cues, and allows you to fine-tune your overall presentation.